microsoft/fluentui/packages/react-radio/Spec.md

 ### Disabled

 - Individual Radio items can be disabled, in which case they are grayed out and can't be selected or focused.
-- The entire RadioGroup can be disabled, in which case none of the Radios inside can be changed or focused.
+- The entire RadioGroup can be disabled, which uses context to disable all of the individual Radio items.
-- This interaction is built-into the browser by setting `disabled` on the `<input>` or `<fieldset>` control.
+- This interaction is built-into the browser by setting `disabled` on the `<input>` control.

 ### Group Name